South African Jewish Board of Deputies: Apartheid era (1948-1994)

-Post-apartheid era
+Post-apartheid era (1994-present)

 In 1996, the board criticised Mandela for meeting with Nation of Islam leader, Louis Farrakhan on his African tour.
 In a statement, the board said that it: “would have preferred it if our esteemed president – who is the world symbol of reconciliation and nonracialism – would not have met with Minister Farrakhan.”

 In 1998, Thabo Mbeki addressed the board's 38th national biennial congress.
 Mbeki called on the community to play a role in the growth of the country, share knowledge, skills and other resources in the young democracy.
 In 1999, Russell Gaddin, national chairman of the board; and Marlene Bethlehem, national president of the board, accompanied Nelson Mandela on an official visit to Israel.

 In 2000, the three most prominent Jewish organisations in the body joined to form an umbrella group.
 The board joined with the South African Zionist Federation and the Israel United Appeal-United Communal Fund amid a decline in the Jewish population.

 In 2006, the board criticised the intention of then-president, Thabo Mbeki to meet with Hamas.
 Mbeki subsequently decided not to meet with the group.

 In 2008, the board criticised an initiative, Project Sydney, of the New South Wales Jewish Communal Appeal and the New South Wales Jewish Board of Deputies to assist with the emigration of South African Jewry to Australia.
 The initiative involved representatives travelling to South Africa to meet with Jewish families considering emigration.

 In 2011, the Garden Route Jewish Association affiliated with the board, amid an increase in the Garden Route Jewish population since the late 1980s.